 “I have kept at it, this research on chytridiomycosis in frogs, because we know that populations of six Australian species have been so reduced they will become extinct without a solution,” she said.
 “We have learnt so much about this disease, but still do not have a widely effective method for producing sustainable populations in the wild.”

 Decades of mainly focusing on one disease has not dampened Lee’s enthusiasm for researching the subject.
-She said the constant challenges and diversity of her research motivates her to continue working towards a solution.
+She says the constant challenges and diversity of her research motivate her to continue working towards a solution.